 Education Fund

-How much does it cost to go to college in the U.S.?
-The average cost for an undergraduate student (one year of tuition + housing) is
+How much does it cost to attend college in the U.S.?
+On average, the annual cost of an undergraduate program, including tuition and housing, is as follows:

 • Community college: $17,580